modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 </li>
 ```

  Before we proceed, there's a few things to note - QuipLatestComments will automatically truncate the comment and add an ellipsis past the &bodyLimit property passed into it, which defaults to 30 characters.
 Secondly, note the 'ago' [Output Filter](building-sites/tag-syntax/output-filters) "Input and Output Filters (Output Modifiers)") we used here.
-This filter is built into MODx Revolution, and translates a timestamp into a nice, pretty 'two hours, 34 minutes' (or two other time metrics, such as min/sec, year/mo, mo/week) format.
+This filter is built into MODX Revolution, and translates a timestamp into a nice, pretty 'two hours, 34 minutes' (or two other time metrics, such as min/sec, year/mo, mo/week) format.

  Note also that it will default to showing the 5 latest.
 The result: